Reinforz/Nishan/readme.md

 ## Apps

-A few apps built using the above packages
+A few apps built/that will be built using the above packages

 1. [markdown-web](https://github.com/Devorein/Nishan/tree/master/apps/markdown-web) (NSY): A react powered web app to upload markdown content as notion pages using `@nishans/markdown`
 2. [markdown-desktop](https://github.com/Devorein/Nishan/tree/master/apps/markdown-desktop) (NSY): An electron powered desktop app to upload markdown content as notion pages using `@nishans/markdown`